Basic Terminal Tutorial

 - Displays all aliases (keyboard shortcuts), usually in a file called

-, assigned to commands.
-Note: To run the default version of any command to which an alias has been assigned, precede it with a backslash (\
+.bash_aliases, assigned to commands.
+Note: To run the default version of any command to which an alias has been assigned, precede it with a backslash (\).
+For example, running \rm in my terminal would bypass my alias of'rm -i'. - code

 - Launches vs Code, assuming the shell commands have been installed.
 Typing code . opens the current folder in vs Code, and typing code file opens